 Regardless of what style and design you choose, it’s important that the weights are evenly distributed to avoid imbalance.
 Every weight should have a quick release to help it be ditched in an emergency.

 We need air to breath and there is no available breathing air underwater.
-An air tank is the same air we breathe on land, only it’s compressed.
+An air tank is the same air we breathe on land, only it’s compressed via an air compressor.

 Scuba tanks are made from a thick metal, usually steel or aluminum sealed with a tank valve that also acts as an easy attachment towards the 1st stage regulator.
 It’s content will depend on the volume of air it can contain.
 We typically use an 80 cubic feet (10.2 liter) tank which is commonly used in dive shops.
 But you always have the option to use a higher tank volume (like the 100 cubic feet or 12.9 liter) or carry a small back up supply through pony bottles.
 Scuba tanks can also be filled with other gas mixtures like Nitrox and Helium.